camunda/camunda-docs/docs/components/modeler/web-modeler/play-your-process.md

 ## Limitations and availability

-Play is being rebuilt and progressively rolled out to more users.
 This section explains why you might not see the **Play** tab, and any additional limitations.

 For more information about terms, refer to our [licensing and terms page](https://legal.camunda.com/licensing-and-other-legal-terms#c8-saas-trial-edition-and-free-tier-edition-terms).

+Although Play is compatible with cluster versions 8.5.1 and above, we fully support and recommend using versions 8.6.0 or higher.

 ### Camunda 8 SaaS

 In Camunda 8 SaaS, Play is available to all Web Modeler users with commenter, editor, or admin permissions within a project.
 Additionally, within their organization, users need to have a [role](/components/console/manage-organization/manage-users.md#roles-and-permissions) which has deployment privileges.
-Enterprise users need an admin to enable Play by opting in to [alpha features](/components/console/manage-organization/enable-alpha-features.md).

 ### Camunda 8 Self-Managed